underscoreio/underscoreio/src/html/courses/essential-distributed-systems.md

 ## Learning Outcomes

-Delegates to the workshops will gain a wide understanding of the various distributed tools at their disposal when designing and building distributed systems.
+Delegates will gain a wide understanding of the various distributed tools at their disposal when designing and building distributed systems.
 They will understand the strengths and weaknesses of each tool in various contexts.

 By examining one or a number of underlying distributed systems patterns by example and implementation, delegate will be able to understand and apply these patterns in new contexts, leading to better overall systems design and implementations which are independent of the speciﬁc language of implementation.